WHY BECOME A FREEMASON?

 Wilson-Iles Lodge is a vibrant and friendly Lodge and welcomes enquiries to join from newcomers to the fraternity and existing Masons looking for a new Lodge.

 Subscriptions compare favourably with everyday sports and social clubs.
 Freemasonry is an affordable hobby and a rewarding pastime for many.
-If you decide to join Wilson-Iles Lodge there is an annual subscription and a one-off joining fee, which is reduced if you are under 25 years of age.
+If you decide to join Tudor Lodge there is an annual subscription and a one-off joining fee, which is reduced if you are under 25 years of age.
+You must be 18 years of age and have ceased to be in full time secondary education or training, be of good character, which means not having any criminal convictions, and willing to profess a belief in a Supreme Being.

 There are approximately 5,500 Hertfordshire Freemasons meeting in 186 Lodges at eighteen masonic centres throughout the county.